pase13voxi/Texterkennung/README.md

-# Texterkennung mit Android
+# Text recognition with Android
-Für die Texterkennung wurde Tesseract verwendet und für das ausschneiden des Bilds wird ein Cropper von Edmodo verwendet.
+This is an example to use text recognition with Android.
+# Libraries
+- Tesseract for text recognition
+- Cropper from Edmodo Inc to crop an Image